jkniest/hue-it-documentation/docs/authentication/cloud/README.md

 You'll need to create a [Phillips Hue Developer Account](https://developers.meethue.com/).
 This is a separate account from your regular Phillips Hue Account.

 Also, you need to create a Hue-App.
-After you've singed in, you can see all your apps or create new ones [here](https://developers.meethue.com/my-apps/):
+After you've signed in, you can see all your apps or create new ones [here](https://developers.meethue.com/my-apps/):
 - App name can be chosen freely
 - Callback URL is the [OAuth2 callback url](https://oauth.net/2/grant-types/authorization-code/) where the user is redirected after authenticating